dotnet/apireviews/2015-09-29-serialization/README.md

 Status: **Proposal Pending**

-* We'll probably change our design review process as our current approach clearly doesn't scale. @terrajobst is on the hook to make a prosposal.
+* We'll probably change our design review process as our current approach clearly doesn't scale. @terrajobst is on the hook to make a proposal.

 ### Serialization